 Our ideal portfolio balance is 50-50 split between the stock market and real estate.
 With our personal loans and syndication deals, we were at 66%/33% in the stock market and real estate respectively.
-Then came the trailer park…
+Then came the opportunity to invest in a mobile home park…

 Trailer Park Puzzlement

-A very wise friend asked us last month if we’d be interested in investing in a trailer park with him and another partner.
+A very wise friend asked us last month if we’d be interested in a mobile home park investment with him and another partner.
 Similar to our other real estate investments, our role would be a passive one.
 The other two partners would manage the property.
 I like that a lot.
 I have enough things going on and don’t need something else to add to my busy days.
 However, there was a major problem: